ipfs-inactive/blog/content/post/083-js-ipfs-0.41.md

 -rw-r--r-- Apr 16, 2018, 12:20:33 PM GMT+1 QmT6WX9McZyx5ZoisRgpsjYKDBWnYpMnBLpfAgjW5kavBA 87779 yesthisisdog.jpg
 ```

+Rad right!?

+Persisting the file `mode` is also super rad, because it opens up NFS type use cases that weren't possible before.
+Imagine your `node_modules` directory is backed by IPFS and mounted on your file system - the file `mode` will allow everything in [`node_modules/.bin`](https://docs.npmjs.com/configuring-npm/folders.html#executables) to be executable as you'd expect.

-The coolest thing is that it's completely backwards compatible.
+The coolest thing about all of this is that it's completely backwards compatible.
 The CID for a given file/directory only changes if you opt in to metadata, otherwise the CIDs remain the same.
 Hooray!

 There's a bunch of changes that add metadata capability to the CLI, HTTP and core API both for inputs and outputs.
 There's also a couple of new MFS commands `touch` and `chmod` which allow you to change the metadata whenever you like!
 Magic 🧙‍♂️.